Leadership, communication and motivation are words often used these days. Less often is it mentioned how

 • Training the techniques

-Reet Valgmaa and Erle Nõmm are internationally recognized communication trainers.
-They help you to practice situations in negotiations to become more courageous, skillful and self-confident to lead the game in real life.
+Erle Nõmm is internationally recognized communication trainer.
+With her help you will practice situations in negotiations to become more courageous, skilful and self-confident to lead the game in real life.

 Marko Saviauk, Director of Industry line, Nortal